Vlad-404/trivia-game/README.md

 # Disclaimer

 This page was built for educational purposes and all resources were used under fair usage and/or under free licence!
 If you find any content that violates the copyrights, please contact me on vmijat21@gmail.com

+Thank you for visiting my page and I hope you'll have fun playing the game.